-It started in a family-run shop and ended with a lonely seventeen years in prison.
+It started in a family-run shop and ended with a lonely 17 years in prison.
 Between those two fateful events, time would see the rise and fall of Italy’s largest dairy company along with the football club that it bankrolled.

-Parma, 1961: a young 22-year-old by the name of Calisto Tanzi has just inherited the family run ham retail company after the passing of his father.
+Parma, 1961: a young 22-year-old by the name of Calisto Tanzi has just inherited the family-run ham retail company after the passing of his father.
 Over the next 40 years, Tanzi will transform this family business into one of the biggest dairy companies in the world.
 The name he gives it is Parmalat.
-Throughout the 1980s and ’90s the business explodes onto the scene, spreading its wings worldwide.
-In turn it becomes one of the jewels of the Italian commerce industry, a model for all others to follow.
+Throughout the 1980s and 90s the business explodes onto the scene, spreading its wings worldwide.
+In turn, it becomes one of the jewels of the Italian commerce industry, a model for all others to follow.

-By the early noughties, Parmalat has over 36,000 employees across the globe and controls a whopping 50 per cent market share in its native Italy.
+By the early noughties, Parmalat has over 36,000 employees across the globe and controls a whopping 50 percent market share in its native Italy.
 Tanzi and his family have become rich beyond their wildest dreams.
-They are hailed as the first family of Parma alongside the Barilla family – of pasta making fame – who also reside in the city.
+They are hailed as the first family of Parma alongside the Barilla family – of pasta-making fame – who also reside in the city.

 Yet while Barilla’s success is built on a steady foundation, Tanzi’s empire is a lie.
 A lie that will eventually implode and lead to one of the biggest financial scandals Europe, never mind Italy, has ever seen.

 For now, however, the good times continue to roll.
 Like any self-respecting Italian, Tanzi holds a deep affection for the game of calcio and in 1991 he decides to buy his local football club, AC Parma, after the untimely death of then-president Ernesto Ceresini.

 There is a classic train of thought in Italy that you haven’t really made it big until you own a football club.
 The Tanzi family, and by extension Parmalat, now owned a 98 percent share in the club, with one of Ceresini’s three sons holding on to a small stake.